wp-plugins/wp-classified/README.txt

 The plugin has been create and successfully tested on Wordpress version 2.8.5 with default and unchanged Permalink structure.
 It may work with earlier versions too I have not tested.

 Demo link: http://www.forgani.com/classified/

 == Installation ==

+Please made a backup of files and database and test once before using in production.
+Using a local environment and test the plugin before install it on your production environment.
+Once again, I take no responsibility...

 This section describes how to install the plugin and get it working.
 Please test the plugin with your theme on a develop machine or a local machine,